-This proposal is consistent with the rationale of the CCTRN, which is to investigate new cell delivery effects in cardiovascular disease.
+This proposal satisfies the rationale for the CCTRN, which is to investigate new cell therapy effects and examine the effect of cell therapy in cardiovascular disease.
 The combined expertise of experienced researchers at separate Clinical Centers strengthens the scientific content of this experiment.
-By recruiting from multiple centers, the Network will reduce the time needed to complete the study.
-Use of Network core laboratories will standardize measures of interest.
-Finally, the regional distribution of the cell networks will broaden the dissemination of its results, thereby improving the general public health.
+By recruiting from multiple centers, the Network will accelerate the speed with which the study is completed.
+The use of the Network core laboratories will standardize the measures of endpoints.
+Finally, the regional distribution of the cell networks broadens the dissemination of its results, thereby improving the general public health.